 - First, soak cashew nuts in piping hot water for 5 minutes.
 You can do overnight soaking for sure no problem, but if you are in a hurry like most of us, you can boil water in a kettle and soak them for only 5 minutes.

 - Your 5 minutes is up.
 Time to fill your blender.
-Add the soaked cashew and the dairy-free milk and blend them until smooth.
+Add the soaked cashew and the dairy-free milk (like this homemade cashew milk) and blend them until smooth.

 - Now, add garlic, nutritional yeast, nutmeg, salt, and pepper and finish off blending.

 That’s it!
 Your egg free, milk free, creamy alfredo sauce is ready!

 You can keep it in the fridge for 2-3 days tops without any problem.
 I never had to freeze it as it is usually gone by day 2.
 If you try to freeze the sauce, let me know how it turns out.